rkuma183/wilsonmar.github.io/_posts/2016-04-09-loadrunner-javascript-coding.md

 ### Global variables in closures

-Several globally-accessible variables are useful:
+Several globally-accessible variables are useful in load stress scripts:

    * <a href="#MessageLevels">Message level</a> for printing messages

+   * <a href="#RunType">RunType</a> to control app access functionality (URL_Landing, SignUp, SignIn, SignOut)

    * <a href="#RunDataInAttribute">RunDataIn</a> specification

-   * <a href="#RunType">RunType</a> to control app access functionality (URL_Landing, SignUp, SignIn, SignOut)
-   * <a href="#ThinkTimeSecs">ThinkTimeSecs</a> (Number of seconds to wait before every)
+   * <a href="#ThinkTimeSecs">ThinkTimeSecs</a> (Number of seconds to wait before every request to emulate end-users looking up information to type in)

-   * <a href="#Retries">Number of Retries</a>
+   * <a href="#Retries">Retries</a> in case requests to the server do not reach the server due to network issues or timeout on the server.

+   * <a href="#ResponseMetrics">ResponseMetrics</a> is an object that contains several values (HTTP code, response time, etc.)

+There are several approaches to make data values globally accessible to all functions.

+For tutorial purposes, the sample script makes use of several techniques.

-Global variables are no longer defined at the top of the file (above the first function definition) because it's not good practice to define globals.
+The simplest approach is to define a var at the top of the file (above the first function definition).
+However this is not good practice because any function can change the value as well.
 They "pollute the global namespace" and cause name conflicts.

-Instead, values are made available to various calling functions as "methods" of an object.

 <a name="MessageLevels"></a>